What is chmod?

 - Write (w = 2): Modify or delete the file, or add/remove files in a directory

-- Execute (x = 1): Run the file as a program, or access files within a directory
+- Execute (x = 1): Run the file as a program, or enter (

 These are assigned independently to three categories of users: